DumahX/discography-2/README.md

-This was a PHP revamp of another student's discography
+Adding PHP functionality to another student's static HTML code on their discography website (PHP Revamp)